-A example of the comparison between theoretical and simulated spectrum is given in Fig. 4.
+An example of the comparison between theoretical and simulated spectra is given in Fig. 4.
 There is a fair agreement between the two.
 However, it should be mentioned that typically the simulated spectrum is slightly more peaked than the theoretical one despite the fact that there is a close agreement in spectral width.
 This agreement in spectral width between theory and simulation is also very much evident in the Figs. 5 and 6 over the full range of the initial value of BFI.
-In particular note that there is close agreement between the upper limit of the final time BFI from theory and the simulation.
+In particular, note that there is close agreement between the upper limit of the final time BFI from theory and the simulation.
 Hence, homogeneous theory also provides an explanation of why there is a lower bound to spectral width.

-We therefore have the curious situation that both homogeneous and inhomogeneous theory explain why there is a lower bound to spectral width as found in the numerical simulations.
-However, since it has been shown that inhomogeneities only play a minor role in the numerical simulations it follows that only homogeneous theory provides a proper explanation.
-In-situ observations from the North Sea seem to indicate the presence of a lower bound to spectral width as well (see for example Janssen, 1991).
+We therefore have the curious situation in which both homogeneous and inhomogeneous theory explain why there is a lower bound to spectral width as found in the numerical simulations.
+However, because it has been shown that inhomogeneities only play a minor role in the numerical simulations it follows that only homogeneous theory provides a proper explanation.
+In situ observations from the North Sea seem to indicate the presence of a lower bound to spectral width as well (see, e.g., Janssen 1991).
 Although it is impossible to prove at present that at sea inhomogeneities do not play a role, homogeneous theory even seems to give a plausible explanation of the lower bound found at sea.

-As discussed in Section 2.3 nonlinearity gives rise to deviations from the normal distribution.
-We determined the normalised kurtosis using Eq.(29), which is obtained from the fourth cumulant D. Introducing the normalized height $x = \eta/\sqrt{m_0}$, the pdf of the normalized surface elevation x is then given by where f_0 is given by the normal distribution
+As discussed in section 2c, nonlinearity gives rise to deviations from the normal distribution.
+I determined the normalized kurtosis using (29), which is obtained from the fourth cumulant D. Introducing the normalized height $x = \eta/\sqrt{m_0}$, the pdf of the normalized surface elevation x is then given by (see also Mori and Yasuda 2002b)

-$$p(x) = \left(1 + \frac{1}{8}C_4\frac{d^4}{dx^4}\right)f_0,$$ (54)
+$$p(x) = \left(1 + \frac{1}{8}C_4 \frac{d^4}{dx^4}\right) f_0,$$ (54)